 Tags: SAGE Research Methods

-This series of posts corresponds to the 2018 focus on SAGE Research Methods.
+SAGE Research Methods is a library subscription.
 If you would like to access the SAGE e-books, articles, case studies, videos, and datasets mentioned in these posts, explore SAGE Research Methods with a free trial.

 See examples for curated lists about methods for studying and understanding research and social media, blogs, and e-research, as well as social issues such as race and gender.
 Use these examples as the basis for your own custom lists, and learn ways to use this feature in teaching methods or supervising research.